llm-agent-x/llm-agent-x/docs/interactive_mode.md

 ## How to Run

 To run the system in interactive mode, you need to start three services: a RabbitMQ instance, the Gateway, and at least one Worker.
+Also, it is recommended that you use the provided frontend interface, although it is possibly to use without it.

 ### Prerequisites